rhtmddn100/rhtmddn100.github.io/_projects/rps_classification.md

 related_publications: false
 ---

-*This project was the final project for Software and Programming for Data Science class at Seoul National University.*
+*This project was the final project for Software and Programming for Data Science (Fall 2021) class at Seoul National University.*

 ## Problem Setting